 The Amended Adverum Agreement will expire, unless earlier terminated, on the expiration of the last royalty term for a Product in a particular country.
 We have the right to terminate the Amended Adverum Agreement at any time upon one-hundred twenty days' advance written notice to Adverum.
 In addition, subject to certain conditions, either we or Adverum may terminate the Amended Adverum Agreement upon the insolvency of the other or if the other party commits a material breach of the agreement and fails to cure such breach within a specified cure period after written notice is provided.
-Additionally, Adverum may terminate the Amended Adverum Agreement if we challenge the validity of any licensed patents.
-Upon expiration of the Amended Adverum Agreement, the license becomes royalty-free, irrevocable and perpetual.
+Additionally, Adverum may terminate the Amended Adverum Agreement, the license becomes royalty-free, irrevocable and perpetual.
 Upon termination of the Amended Adverum Agreement, all licenses, sublicenses, and rights granted by either party will terminate.